It has never been so easy to set up your own website – but generating your main income online remains challenging.

 Finally, it’s all too tempting to maximise every square centimetre of your ‘real estate’, but beware of how off-putting cluttered sites are to users.

 Running an e-commerce website

 If you’re in the market for an ecommerce business, then internet shopping giants like Takealot.com cast a long shadow.

 In lieu of trying to compete on price – nigh on impossible – this could mean offering unique products that are hard to find elsewhere, including limited-quantity or collector’s items.
 Demonstrating your expertise in your chosen niche, through how you handle customer queries and your website content, helps too.

-This also ties into another Scalefast tip: a relentless focus on user experience.
+You'll also need a relentless focus on user experience.

 Website owners are also advised to offer free shipping.
 In South Africa this means setting thresholds that are at least comparably as generous as Takealot’s delivery costs.